drhelius/Gearnes/README.md

 Gearnes is a Nintendo Entertainment System (NES) / Famicom emulator written in C++ that runs on iOS, Raspberry Pi, Mac, Windows and Linux.

-The main focus of this emulator is readability of source code with very high compatibility.

 Follow me on Twitter for updates: http://twitter.com/drhelius

 ----------